liyansong2018/luadec/ReadMe.md

 Overview
 ========
+**This fork-luadec is only for OpenWRT!**

-LuaDec is a Lua decompiler for lua 5.1 , and experimental for lua 5.2 and 5.3.
+> LuaDec is a Lua decompiler for lua 5.1 , and experimental for lua 5.2 and 5.3.
 It is based on Hisham Muhammad's luadec which targeted lua 5.0.x and LuaDec51 by Zsolt Sz.
 Sztupak.
 LuaDec is free software and uses the same license as the original LuaDec.

 Compiling